makersacademy/news-summary-challenge/docs/readme.md

 As a busy politician
 Just in case my laptop breaks
 I can read the site comfortably on my phone

 As a busy politician
 So I make my news reading more fun
+I can see whizzy animations in the app